-The national pay spine and local pay grades are set out at Appendix 1.
-The 'Green Book' and 'Red Book' national conditions of service pay spine salary points were increased from 1st April 2017 and again from 1st November 2017 following an increase to the Living Wage Foundation rate.
-A further increase in the pay spine to be effective from 1st April 2018 remains under national negotiation between the employers and the trade unions and is unresolved at the time of writing.
-With effect from 1st April 2015 the Council implemented the Living Wage Rate as proposed by the Living Wage Foundation, which rose from a minimum hourly rate of £8.45 to £8.75 per hour, from 1st November 2017 for all employees who would earn less that that rate within the current national pay structure.
-The rate will be reviewed and a revised rate applied in November 2018.
+With effect from 1st April 2015 the Council implemented the Living Wage Rate as proposed by the Living Wage Foundation, which rose from a minimum hourly rate of £8.75 to £9.00 per hour, from 1st November 2018 for all employees who would earn less that that rate within the current national pay structure.
+The rate will be reviewed and a revised rate applied in November 2019.

-An annual pay award was agreed for Chief Officers effective from 1st April 2017.
-A further increase in the pay spine to be effective from 1st April 2018 remains under national negotiation between the employers and the trade unions and is unresolved at the time of writing.
 The Council remains committed to adherence with national pay bargaining in respect of the national pay spine (amended only by the Living Wage Foundation rate) and any annual cost of living increases negotiated in the pay spine and will implement any amended pay or grading structure that may arise from such national negotiations.